 There is nothing else that gets me excited dessert-wise like a decadent chocolate cake.
 The more chocolate, the more Hershey’s Kisses, the more fudge, the better!
 I even love cookies that are made with chocolate cake, like these Texas Sheet Cake Cookies!

-We don’t eat out a lot, but when we do, I always have room for dessert.
+We don’t eat out a lot, but when we do, Iย always have room for dessert.
 My sister and I joke that we were born with a second, “dessert stomach.”

 Restaurant desserts can be hit or miss, but it’s hard to mess up a molten chocolate lava cake.
 That’s always a safe bet for a satisfying chocolate treat!

-But you don’t have to wait for a night out to enjoy a drool-worthy chocolate lava cake — it’s actually super easy to make one at home in your crockpot!
+But you don’t have to wait for a night out to enjoy a drool-worthy chocolate lava cakeย โ it’s actually super easy to make one at home in your crockpot!ย This may or may not be a good thing…haha!

 Related: When I’m feeling healthy, I whip up this super easy 2-minute Keto Chocolate Mug Cake!